IvanGilardoni/Jeffreys_prior/README.md

 ├── Manuscript_images/ # images for the manuscript.
 │
 ├── main_notebook_1.ipynb/ # Introduction and initial Bayesian sampling examples demonstrating core concepts on a Gaussian toy-model.
+├── main_notebook_2.ipynb/ # Analysis of sampling outputs for the realistic case of RNA refinement (limited to only two observables).
-├── main_notebook_2.ipynb/ # Analysis of sampling outputs for the realistic case of RNA refinement (including results from calculations performed on the Ulysses cluster).
+├── main_notebook_3.ipynb/ # Analysis of sampling outputs for the realistic case of RNA refinement (results from HPC calculations performed on the Ulysses cluster).
 ├── main_sampling_bayesian.py/ # Script that utilizes the above functions to perform Bayesian sampling on the Ulysses cluster.
 Its outputs are further analyzed in `main_notebook_2.ipynb`.
 └── README.md # This file
 ```